-- b) No benefits are provided for: - Facility-related charges for Outpatient Occupational Therapy Services, health club dues or charges, or Occupational Therapy Services provided in a health club, fitness facility, or similar setting. - (2) General exercise programs, even when recommended by a Physician or a Chiropractic Physician, and even when provided by a Licensed Occupational Therapist. - (3) Maintenance, palliative or supportive care. - (4) Behavioral modification services.
+- a) The following Occupational Therapy Services when the specialized skills of a Licensed Occupational Therapist are not required: - (1) range of motion and passive exercises which are not related to restoration of a specific loss of function, but are useful in maintaining range of motion in paralyzed extremities; - (2) assistance in walking such as that provided in support for feeble or unstable patients. - b) Facility related charges for Outpatient Occupational Therapy Services, health club dues or charges, or Occupational Therapy Services provided in a health club, fitness facility or similar setting. - General exercise programs, even when recommended by a Physician or a Chiropractic Physician, and even when provided by a Licensed Occupational Therapist. - (d) Maintenance, palliative or supportive care. - (e) Behavioral modification services.

-7. Speech Therapy
+3. Speech Therapy